szaumoor/ZSTweaks/README.md

 **Component 2160:** Make Quivering Palm slightly more powerful at high levels

 I really dislike things that scale poorly or not at all.
 This makes Quivering Palm saving throw penalty improve to -1 at level 18 and to -2 at level 26.
+Additionally, the effect lasts 7 seconds, up from 5 seconds, to give more leeway.

 **Component 2170:** Make the THAC0 progression of Thieves better and more streamlined, so they improve up to 6, like clerics